webaverse/docs/docs/distributing-xrpackage.md

 IPFS is the [InterPlanetary File System](https://ipfs.io/).
 IPFS is a way to store and find files by storing them against a _cryptographic hash_.
 This just means some function goes through the contents of your file to automatically calculate a value that uniquely identifies your file (your XRPackage).

-IPFS is also an open source, _decentralised_ system - it uses a peer-to-peer protocol instead of storing your files on a single centralised server.
+IPFS is also an open source, _decentralized_ system - it uses a peer-to-peer protocol instead of storing your files on a single centralized server.
 This means you can publish your packages yourself, without needing to rely on your own (costly), or someone else's (unreliable or potentially insecure) server!

 ## What is Ethereum?

-[Ethereum](https://ethereum.org/) is another decentralised open source system with a programmable blockchain.
+[Ethereum](https://ethereum.org/) is another decentralized open source system with a programmable blockchain.
 A blockchain is a global shared, transactional database.
 Data is stored as _blocks_ which are cryptographically linked together - each block contains a cryptographic hash to the previous block and a timestamp.
 This means the data cannot be altered once it has been published.

 Ethereum has a native cryptocurrency ('digital money') called [Ether (ETH)](https://ethereum.org/eth/).